PhotoboothProject/photobooth/faq/faq.md

 Use the cursor keys to select and open Interfacing Options, and then select Camera and follow the prompt to enable the camera.

-Now you need to allow the webserver to use `raspistill`.
+Now you need to allow the webserver to use `raspistill` / `libcamera-still`.
 You need add the webserver user to video group and reboot once:
 ```
 sudo gpasswd -a www-data video
 reboot
 ```
 Once done you need to adjust the configuration.
 Open the admin panel in your browser [localhost/admin](http://localhost/admin) and make the following changes:

+**"Take picture command on Pi OS based on bullseye":**
+`libcamera-still -n -o %s -q 100 -t 1 | echo Done`

-**"Take picture command":**
+**"Take picture command on Pi OS based on buster":**
 `raspistill -n -o %s -q 100 -t 1 | echo Done`

 **"Success message for take picture":**
 `Done`

 Pi Camera works with these config changes (also works together with preview at countdown if enabled).
-Raspistill does not give any feedback after the picture was taken, workaround for that with "echo".
+Raspistill / libcamera-still does not give any feedback after the picture was taken, workaround for that with "echo".
 (Thanks to Andreas Maier for that information)

 You've the possibility to add more parameters if needed (define ISO, exposure, white balance etc.).
-Type `raspistill -?` in your terminal to get information about possible parameters / settings.
+Type `raspistill -?` / `libcamera-still -?`in your terminal to get information about possible parameters / settings.

 <hr>